Skip to main content

 Interests

-Research Interest(s): Professor Hurd studies the politics of religion in U.S. foreign and immigration policy, the global politics of secularism and religious freedom, religion and American borders, the United States in the Middle East, and the intersections of political theory and political theology.
+Research Interest(s): Professor Hurd studies the politics of religion in US foreign and immigration policy, the global politics of secularism and religious freedom, religion, politics and American borders, the US in the Middle East, and the intersections of critical political theory with political theology.

 Program Area(s): Political Theory; International Relations; American Politics